 Buying A SIM Card At Warsaw Airport

-Unlike many other airports, Warsaw Chopin has no dedicated mobile phone or SIM card shops, so we recommend you wait until you reach central Warsaw to tackle this.
+Warsaw Chopin Airport has no dedicated mobile phone or SIM card shops, so we recommend waiting until you reach central Warsaw.

-If you need to get online straightaway, the airport offers free and unlimited WiFi.
-Just connect to the “Chopin-Airport” network and follow the instructions on screen.
-You don’t need to register any details.
-You’ll need to log in again after two hours but can reconnect as many times as you like.
+If you need to get online immediately, the airport offers free and unlimited WiFi — connect to the “Chopin-Airport” network and follow the on-screen instructions.
+No registration details are required.
+You can reconnect after two hours as many times as you like.

 Buying A SIM Card In Złote Tarasy

-The main phone providers have branches all over Warsaw, but one of the easiest places to compare different deals is in the Złote Tarasy shopping mall, very close to the landmark Palace of Culture and Science building, right in the centre of Warsaw.
-The centre has Plus, Orange, and T-Mobile stores, all on Level 0.
-See the map below.
-The centre is open 9am-10pm Monday to Saturday and 9am-9pm on Sundays.
+One of the easiest places to compare deals and get a SIM properly set up is Złote Tarasy, a large shopping mall right in the centre of Warsaw, a short walk from the Palace of Culture and Science.
+Orange, Plus, and T-Mobile stores are all on Level 0.
+The mall is open 9am–10pm Monday to Saturday and 9am–9pm on Sundays.

 Buying An Orange SIM Card

-- Once your trip is over, you can simply switch the SIMs back over and your phone should work as before.
+- When your trip is over, switch your original SIM back in and your phone will return to normal.

 Warsaw SIM Card Map